Table of contents: Speedometer pulse sensor ↓ Checking the speedometer pulse sensor ↓ Removal the speedometer pulse… ↓

 Speedometer pulse sensor

-The rev pulses for the speedometer come from a reed sensor on the left side of the gearbox.
-A reed switch is a hermetically sealed contact group located in a gas envelope.
-The contact closes when a magnetic field acts on it.
-In order for the reed switch to supply impulses, it must close and open in the rhythm of the rotational speed.
-Therefore, the wheel with grooves rotating in front of the sensor affects the magnetic field acting on the contact group.
+The speedometer pulses come from the reed switch sensor on the left side of the gearbox.
+The reed switch is a hermetically sealed contact group located in a gas shell.
+The contact closes when exposed to a magnetic field.
+In order for the reed switch to supply pulses, it must close and open in rhythm with the rotation speed.
+Therefore, the reed wheel rotating in front of the sensor affects the magnetic field that affects the contact group.

 Checking the speedometer pulse sensor